Manage capabilities for your accounts

 Gradually expand account functionalities as business needs grow

-Ensure compliance with regulatory requirements for different payment capabilities and authorization methods
+Ensure compliance with regulatory requirements automatically

 Straddle offers various capabilities that can be requested for an account.
 These are categorized into three main groups: